-Do I need to have completed an associate degree to apply?
+Do I need to complete an associate degree before I apply?

 An associate degree is not required to transfer to the UW Tacoma.

 What is the guaranteed admission program for transfer students?

 Students who are Washington state residents and have completed an approved transfer degree at a Washington state community college with a minimum cumulative grade point average of 2.75 are guaranteed admission to UW Tacoma.
 Please note that this guarantees admission to the university and not to a specific academic program or major.
 Students must still submit an application by the application deadline to be admitted.

 UW Tacoma admits students every quarter except summer.
 Review the application deadlines for more information.

 How do I know if my credits are transferable?